Promatheusz/Promatheusz/README.md

 ## 👩‍💻 About Me
 Hi there! 👋<br>
-I’m a student majoring in Information and Technology 💻<br>
+I'm a student majoring in Information Technology 💻<br>
-In my free time, I enjoy reading books 📚<br>
+In my free time, I enjoy reading books and working on small projects 📚<br>
-One of my favorite activities is spending time with friends 🤝
+I use this GitHub account to track my school work and personal projects. 🎓<br>
+Feel free to explore my repositories! 📂

 ---